2017–18 La Liga

 The 2017–18 La Liga season, also known as LaLiga Santander for sponsorship reasons, was the 87th since its establishment.
 The season began on 18 August 2017 and concluded on 20 May 2018.
 The fixtures were released on 21 July 2017.

 Real Madrid were the defending champions.
 Barcelona, under new manager Ernesto Valverde, won the league title on 29 April 2018 with four matches to spare.
-It was the second part of a double-winning season for Barcelona, who also won the 2018 Copa del Rey Final.
+It was the second part of a double-winning season for Barcelona, who also won the 2018 Copa del Rey final.

-Levante, Girona and Getafe were the newly promoted clubs competing in the season, with Girona entering La Liga for the first time in its history.
-At the end of the season, Málaga, Las Palmas and Deportivo La Coruña were all relegated to the Segunda División.
+Levante, Girona, and Getafe were the newly promoted clubs competing in the season, with Girona entering La Liga for the first time in its history.
+At the end of the season, Málaga, Las Palmas, and Deportivo La Coruña were all relegated to the Segunda División.

 Summary

 Prior to the season, several teams hired new managers, among them the previous season's runners-up Barcelona, who enlisted the services of Ernesto Valverde from Athletic Bilbao after the exit of Luis Enrique.
-Meanwhile, Valencia, who had struggled in the previous campaign hired Marcelino.
+Meanwhile, Valencia, who had struggled in the previous campaign, hired Marcelino.

 In the transfer window, Barcelona were involved in the new world record transfer, selling Brazilian forward Neymar to French club Paris Saint-Germain for €222 million.
 They replaced him with young Frenchman Ousmane Dembélé, who signed for an initial €105 million fee that could rise to €150 million.
-Defending champions Real Madrid sold striker Álvaro Morata to Chelsea for €80 million and lost veteran defender Pepe to Turkey's Beşiktaş on a free transfer, while its largest fee paid during the window was €24 million for young defender Theo Hernandez from city rivals Atlético Madrid.
+Defending champions Real Madrid sold striker Álvaro Morata to Chelsea for €80 million and lost veteran defender Pepe to Turkey's Beşiktaş on a free transfer, while its largest fee paid during the window was €24 million for young defender Théo Hernandez from city rivals Atlético Madrid.

 Barcelona first topped the table on 16 September after winning 5–0 in its third match of the season against neighbours Espanyol, eventually making a run of seven wins from the start of the season that ended with a 1–1 draw at Atlético Madrid.
 Valencia improved on its previous campaign and began its new season well, with Marcelino getting the best out of players such as Italian striker Simone Zaza and on-loan Portuguese winger Gonçalo Guedes.
 Real Madrid struggled in the first half of the season, with problems including a smaller squad, injuries and the comparatively poorer goalscoring form of Cristiano Ronaldo relative to recent seasons.